ChadVanHalen/SOCAnalystLab/README.md

 Pulling one of these events, I can see the process includes the expected file path for a normal svchost, and expected command line arguments from a normal svchost <br/>
 <img src="https://i.postimg.cc/zBhRQb2c/3-Expected-file-path-from-a-normal-svchost.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
 <img src="https://i.postimg.cc/nLgDTY2m/4-Expected-command-line-arguments-from-a-normal-svchost.png" height="80%" width="80%" alt="SOC Analyst Lab"/><br/><br/>
-When marking an event as a false positive in LimaCharlie, below are the suggested edits it puts forth to help us tune the false positive. <br/>
+When marking an event as a false positive in LimaCharlie, below are the suggested edits it puts forth to help me tune the false positive. <br/>
 <img src="https://i.postimg.cc/5NS81z9c/5-Automatic-false-positive-tuning-suggestions-from-EDR.png" height="80%" width="80%" alt="SOC Analyst Lab"/><br/><br/>
 However, I want to fine tune even further.
 The scvhost command will always use the -k argumnet, but the other arguments might change.
 So by getting rid of the other arguments and just focusing on -k, I can be sure I'm not catching any false positives from normal commands that are slightly different<br/>
 I also get rid of the auto-generated hash and hostname detection rules, since something as basic as an OS update could potentially change the hash of svchost, causing further false positives. <br/>